xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

         * _On catalog and product pages_ - "New" labels will be used on catalog pages (like on the screenshot above) AND on product pages (like on the screenshot below):
           ![xc5_productadvisor_new_label_on_productpage.png]({{site.baseurl}}/attachments/ref_2A50nkO9/xc5_productadvisor_new_label_on_productpage.png)

     *   **Display "New arrivals" block on sidebar (otherwise in center area)**: This setting defines the location of the "New arrivals" block.
 Enable if you want the "New arrivals" block to appear in the sidebar.
 Disable if you want this block to be displayed in the central area of your store site.

+    {% note yellow %}
-Drupal block settings can override this option (when the DrupalConnector addon is enabled).
+    __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector addon is enabled).
+    {% endnote %}

         {% note info %}
         The setting "Display "New arrivals" block on sidebar (otherwise in center area)" is not available in newer X-Cart versions (X-Cart 5.3.1.4 and later).
 To change the position of the "New arrivals" block, use the {% link "Layout Editor" ref_1xoeCJwy %} in Webmaster mode.
         {% endnote %}